aydinozturk/tesla-bot/README.md

 # 🚗 Tesla Inventory Monitoring Bot

-A real-time Tesla inventory monitoring bot that checks Tesla's official inventory API at regular intervals and sends notifications via Pushover when new vehicles are available or when errors occur.
+A real-time Tesla inventory monitoring bot that checks Tesla's official inventory API at regular intervals and sends notifications via Telegram when new vehicles are available or when errors occur.

 ## ✨ Features

 - 🕐 **Real-time monitoring** - Checks Tesla inventory every minute
-- 📱 **Pushover notifications** - Instant notifications for new vehicles and errors
+- 📱 **Telegram notifications** - Instant notifications for new vehicles and errors
 - 🔗 **VIN Links** - Direct links to Tesla order pages for each vehicle
 - 🌍 **Multi-market support** - Easy configuration for different countries
 - 🔄 **Proxy rotation** - Random proxy selection for each request
-- 📦 **Grouped notifications** - Sends all inventory items in groups of 5
+- 📦 **Detailed notifications** - Sends detailed information for each vehicle individually
 - ⚠️ **Smart error handling** - First error and 30-minute continuous error notifications
 - 🔄 **Automatic retry** - Automatic retry on connection issues
 - 📊 **Detailed logging** - All operations are logged and stored